Staff with "Hooves"

 Do you know Jacks Royal Mystery?
 Well, you should… this is Popeye… and he is fantastic?
 This chestnut gelding arrived at Whitemud in 2004 and became a fast favorite with independent riders in the WELCA program and in our Little Bits program.
-Popeye was born in 1996 which makes him 26 years old this year, but you would never know it by looking at him.
+Popeye was born in 1996 but you would never know it by looking at him.

 When you touch Popeyes hair, it feels like a soft baby blanket.
 Being a chestnut, it is always best to only use the softest brushes, or you will end up with a grumpy horse.
 When being ridden, Popeye’s rides know what a remarkable western jog he has and anyone leading Popeye knows to always give him plenty of room.
 Those of us who work with him, love him and all his playful ways.

-Steel is a beautiful large grey gelding that was born in 1994, making him 26 years old.
+Steel is a beautiful large grey gelding that was born in 1994.
 He arrived at Whitemud in March 2016 where he was slowly integrated into the WELCA program.
 Steel soon had his own fan base where he helped them learn so much from all his previous training.

 Being a grey horse, Steel has one flaw.
 He loves to get dirty, and nothing does that better than a dirt or mud roll.
 That’s OK, his riders and the volunteers all make sure to give Steel a good thorough brushing before lessons start.